cwrichardson/flurdymail/README.md

 There are only a few simple steps in order to get your email environment up and running:

-1. Populate CloudFront Helpers
+1. Populate CloudFormation Helpers
 2. Create an AWS SSL Certificate
 3. Run the templates
 4. Populate your database

 That's it!

-## Populate CloudFront Helpers
+## Populate CloudFormation Helpers

 In the AWS Region where you want to deploy the environment, create the following bucket structure: